 Of course, improving your perspective is only one component of resolving issues with addiction.
 If you need help discussing your problems with addiction, seek out a support group in your community or explore online support groups at PsychCentral.

 Finally, in emergency situations where you feel like you are at risk for using, you can utilize a helpline.
-SAMHSA’s National Helpline, included in the list below, can be used to get referrals to local treatment facilities, support groups, and community-based organizations for additional assistance.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a National Helpline, included in the list below, that can be used to get referrals to local treatment facilities, support groups, and community-based organizations for additional assistance.

-Students drink for a number of reasons.
+Students drink for many reasons.
 Individuals often develop addictions due to societal pressures and the stresses of major life changes.
 In college, binge drinking can help individuals feel that they can fit into a crowd.
 Falling in with a group of friends that enable addiction and other destructive behaviors can cause individuals to lose interest in academics, limiting their chances of success.

 - National Institute on Drug Abuse: Trends & Statistics